Mathews Athanasius: Decision to go to Antioch

 It was at this time Deacon Mathen returned from Madras.
 He realized the problems that faced him, his friends, his uncle Abraham Malpan, and the clergy who wanted a reformation in the Church.
 Deacon Mathen stood with his decision, "I shall live to pull out the weeds in my Church and bring it back to its original glory of pure undiluted faith."

 The synod convened by the Dionysius at Mavelikkara on 16 January 1836 accepted the supremacy of the Syriac Orthodox Church of Antioch.
 They also stated that only bishops permitted by the Patriarch had authority over the Church.
 This led Deacon Mathen to the conviction that he must visit the Patriarch of the Bishopric without permission.
 Abraham Malpan was willing to sacrifice anything for a new order in the Church (in particular, the most profound sacrifice was hiding the truth of the intention for a reformation from the Patriarch - the shock of the Syriac Orthodox church at being deceived and cheated is apparent from the content of their subsequent appeals to the British crown for the preservation of the Orthodox faith of the Malankara church from Mar Athanasius' plans of Anglican modeled reform); he prepared letters, spurred on by his determination Because of the difficulties of traveling from Kerala to Antioch, no one from the Malankara Church had ever attempted to go to Antioch before.
 Deacon Mathen was the first one to attempt this tedious journey (and he was given assistance for this by British Anglicans in Madras).

 Metropolitan

 Deacon Mathen was ordained, by Moran Mor Elias II, Patriarch under the Episcopal title, Mathews Athanasius Metropolitan, at Mardin on 17 February 1842 only because he believed that he held the same Orthodox faith since it would be impossible to ordain him otherwise.
 He was appointed as the Metropolitan of Mosul and was given charge of the diocese.
 He continued on as Orthodox in practice.

 Back in Kerala

 Mathews Athanasius Metropolitan returned to Kerala on 17 May 1843 and was received by a number of parish priests and laymen.
 While he was at Cochin, his teacher, Konattu Varghese Malpan, arrived there with his followers.
 He advised the Metropolitan that the people of Malankara Church would accept him as their Metropolitan, and if he began reformation, the people would not follow.
 He realized that he could not make reforms easily.

-Meeting with Swathi Thirunal Maharaja

-Soon after his return to Kerala, he paid a visit to the then ruling Maharaja (king) of Travancore, Swathi Thirunal.
-Both of them were fluent in Malayalam, English, and Arabic, and their conversations were extended to happenings in western Asia through these languages.